 For most finance students, we probably had the dream of being a portfolio manager for an asset firm or working on a busy, chaotic trading floor for an investment bank.
-That was certainly true of me, and that’s why I was attracted to this opportunity of participating in the asset management simulation held by IB Finance Club and AmplifyME.
+That was certainly true of me, and that’s why I was attracted to this opportunity of participating in the asset management simulation held by Imperial College Business School Finance Club and AmplifyME.

 AmplifyME provides financial training (supported by Amplify Trading) and this simulation has been used by many finance companies such as Morgan Stanley, Bank of America and Credit Suisse to train graduate hires.
 This simulation can track many indicators required in the real trading world.

 The event reminds me of my days as an undergraduate studying finance when I kept hearing that you need to beat the benchmark to maximise returns.
 Even though I’m studying MSc Innovation, Entrepreneurship & Management, which is not a finance programme, I thought this would be a good opportunity to sharpen my skills.